SkylineCommunications/dataminer-docs/connector-help/connector_help/APC NetBotz 200.md

 ### General Page

-This page contains information such as the **Device Name, Product Number, Device Firmware Version, Device Hardware Version, Date of Manufacture** and **Device Serial Number.** Italso allows you to configure the **EMS Configuration Name.**
+This page contains information such as the **Device Name, Product Number, Device Firmware Version, Device Hardware Version, Date of Manufacture** and **Device Serial Number.** It also allows you to configure the **EMS Configuration Name.**

 ### Modules Page